AndCake/micro-plugin-lsp/README.md

 <file type>=<executable with arguments where necessary>[=<initialization options passed to language server>][,...]
 ```

-If you encounter an issue whereby the `lsp.server` settings configuration is
-auto-removed when you change any other configuration option, you can use an
-environment variable called `MICRO_LSP` to define the same information.
-You can
+You can also use an environment variable called `MICRO_LSP` to define the same information.
+If set, it will override the `lsp.server` from the `settings.json`.
-add a line such as the following to your shell profile (e.g. .bashrc):
+You can add a line such as the following to your shell profile (e.g. .bashrc):

 ```
 export MICRO_LSP='python=pyls,go=gopls,typescript=deno lsp={"importMap":"import_map.json"},rust=rls'
 ```

-The environment variable is used as a fallback if the `lsp.server` option is not
-defined.

-If this environment variable is also not present, then the plugin falls back to the following settings:
+If neither the MICRO_LSP nor the lsp.server is set, then the plugin falls back to the following settings:

 ```
 python=pylsp,go=gopls,typescript=deno lsp,javascript=deno lsp,rust=rls,lua=lua-lsp